 Ryan: I have to agree with Greg—co-hosting with me really is the highlight for him!
 On a serious note, what moves me is the opportunity to meet and speak with amazing people.
 We hear inspiring stories and powerful ideas, and then let our curiosity lead us to exploring further and deeper.
 With nearly every episode, we walk away with a golden nugget or two, and sometimes downright transformational insights.
 It’s also fun co-hosting with Greg and learning from him.
 He listens closely and will often ask brilliant follow-up questions that I never would have thought of.

-As you celebrate your 200th episode, can you recall your most memorable guests or topics?
+You've now published more than 220 episodes.
+Can you recall your most memorable guests or topics?

 Greg: There are so many to choose from and each one is special.
 We’ve interviewed Accredited Speakers, Golden Gavel recipients, a blind equestrian rider, a dog whisperer, a failed American Idol contestant, a real-life action hero, and so many others.
 I’d have to say the one guest whose appearance is permanently ingrained in my brain is Sara Safari, DTM.
 Sara shared an incredible journey of tremendous personal growth gained through Toastmasters, and through undertaking a death defying “impossible goal” of climbing Mount Everest.
 What made this indelibly etched in my memory is her gut-wrenching account of dangling off the world’s highest mountain clinging for dear life when the Nepali earthquake struck.
 Her story will inspire anyone to face their fears, go beyond their comfort zone, and challenge anyone to reconsider their limits of what is possible.